tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 {% include course_image.html url="https://openweathermap.org/examples" filename="codesamples_openweathermap" ext_print="png" ext_web="png" alt="Code samples for OpenWeatherMap API" caption="Code samples for OpenWeatherMap API" %}

-The example integrations for the OpenWeatherMap API aren't just short code snippets that show how to make a request to an endpoint.
+The example integrations for the OpenWeatherMap API aren't just short code snippets that show how to call an endpoint.
 Instead, they are full-fledged, sophisticated integrations across a variety of platforms.
 As such, many of the code samples are stored in GitHub.
 Each scenario has a detailed explanation.

 If you can put your sample apps and SDKs on GitHub, it's usually a good idea to do so.
 Storing code on GitHub accomplishes two purposes: First, it usually puts the burden on engineering to maintain and test the code samples as well as respond to issues users might log against the project.
 Second, it makes it easier to provide fully functional code, since users can clone the project and start working with it immediately.
 The development team can also push out updates easily.